 For bonuses for 2001 through 2006 performance, our executive officers could elect to receive restricted stock vesting in one year through continued employment for up to one-third of their bonus amounts (base restricted stock).
 If base restricted stock was elected, the executive officer was also awarded one and one-half shares of restricted stock vesting in three years through continued employment for each share of base restricted stock.
-The base restricted stock shares vest on or about the first anniversary of the grant date through continued employment and the matching shares vest on or about the third anniversary of the grant date through continued employment to vesting.
-The Committee adopted the base and matching restricted stock portion of our executive compensation program to encourage senior executives to subject compensation that would otherwise be paid in cash to equity risk.
+The base restricted stock shares vest on or about the first anniversary of the grant date through continued employment and the matching shares vest on or about the third anniversary of the grant date through continued employment are paid on these restricted shares prior to vesting.
+The Committee adopted the base and matching restricted stock portion o f our executive compensation program to encourage senior executives to subject compensation that would otherwise be paid in cash to equity risk.
 This program has not been offered to officers for bonuses earned after 2006 but may be offered in future years.